List of Blue Bloods characters: Jackie Curatola

 Detective 1st Grade Jackie Curatola was Danny's previous partner; she is divorced and is regularly the recipient of passes or ogling from her uniformed colleagues and perps alike, much to her annoyance.
 In 2012, Jackie took early retirement from the NYPD after starting to show signs of burning out.
 As a detective with the NYPD, Jackie carried a Glock 19 in 9×19mm as her duty weapon.
+As of 2023, Jackie is a police chief in a small town.
 She is portrayed by Jennifer Esposito.

 Kate Lansing

 Assigned to replace Detective Curatola in 2012, Detective Kate Lansing worked with Danny for almost three months.
 She transferred back to Internal Affairs after the arrest of Captain Derek Elwood (Nestor Serrano), who framed Danny for possession of narcotics in order to prevent him from discovering his gambling problem.
 She is portrayed by Megan Ketch.

 Maria Baez

-Danny's partner since 2013 (and someone Danny has known for almost 20 years), Detective 1st Grade Maria Baez previously spent three years with the NYPD's Joint Bank Robbery Task Force until it was disbanded in 2011.
+Danny's partner since 2013 (and someone he's known for 20 years), Detective 1st Grade Maria Baez previously spent three years with the NYPD's Joint Bank Robbery Task Force until it was disbanded in 2011.
 In "Bad Blood", it is revealed that she has an older brother, Javier (Kirk Acevedo), who is a recovering drug addict, and her mother, Carmen Baez (Saundra Santiago), and her sister, Ana Baez (Liza Colón-Zayas), are introduced in "Stomping Grounds".
 Before transferring to the 54th Precinct, Maria fell hard for Detective Jimmy Mosely (Johnathon Schaech), but their relationship fizzled out when he refused to leave his wife for her.

 In "Partners", Javier revealed that he is an informant for the DEA against a drug cartel; he dies saving Maria's life in a raid on that cartel.
 In "Love Stories", she and Danny are awarded the NYPD Medal for Valor for their actions in "Partners".
-During season 7, Danny claims that Baez has difficulty establishing or maintaining romantic relationships.
+During season 6, Danny claims that Baez has difficulty establishing or maintaining romantic relationships.
 In the season 12 finale "Silver Linings", Baez adopts a newborn baby girl, whose biological mother Elena Marquez was assassinated with a bomb on the orders of Arturo Muñoz, whom she was testifying against.
 She is portrayed by Marisa Ramirez.

+In the pilot of spin-off Boston Blue, it is revealed that she and Danny have now been in a long-term committed romantic relationship for about a year, with Danny telling his new partner in Boston that he had at first been hesitant at first to get involved with Baez after the death of his wife "even though there were obviously feelings there," but had pursued the relationship following the advice of his grandfather Henry in the series finale.